 When working in a local dev environment, it's possible for your app to write things such as logs and/or caches to your local filesystem.
 To keep your build small, we recommend ignoring those files/directories.

 If your app includes network directories, we highly recommend adding those same directories to your

 .nanoignore.
-The contents of these directories are replaced by network mounts when deployed your production app.
+The contents of these directories are replaced by network mounts when your production app is deployed.
 Anything contained in these directories doesn't need to be included in the build.

 The syntax of the .nanoignore is based on rsync's exclude pattern rules

 /then it is anchored to a particular spot in the hierarchy of files, otherwise it is matched against the end of the pathname.
 This is similar to a leading